Independent. Maverick. Dependable. Feisty. Kind. Singular. Shining star. Free. Runner girl.

 What Sonia loved best, though, having spent her early adulthood traveling and running around the world, was running in beautiful woods with her own thoughts or with her partner, Steve, breathing in the clean Colorado air.
 On the day she died, she loaded her dog into the car anticipating a good run.

 She left behind her partner, Steve O’Neill, of Salida; father, Neil Walter, of Beloit, WI; brothers, Fred, John, and David Walter; sister, Sharon Milliken; sisters-in-law and brother-in-law and nieces and nephews and family who all loved and admired her.
 She joins her mother, Ann Walter, who passed before her, and leaves a hole where the runner girl used to roam free.

 In lieu of flowers, please make a donation in Sonia’s name to the Ark Valley Humane society.
 There will be a service in celebration of Sonia’s life in the near future.
 A notice will be posted once a date has been set.
 Arrangements were with Lewis and Glenn Funeral Home.

-To send flowers to Sonia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sonia M. Walter, please visit our floral store.